kevink2022/blog/content/learning.md

 {{< youtube CFRhGnuXG-4 >}}

-A catalog high quality, accessible videos that dive into software design concepts, encouraging clean and maintainable code.
+A catalog of high quality, accessible videos that dive into software design concepts, encouraging clean and maintainable code.
 The first thing I send to anyone looking to take their software quality to the next level.